TonyPhipps/tech-notes/3dprinting-fdm.md

 # Cold Pull
+- Prusa Mini
   - Unload Filament
   - Purge once
   - Ensure Hotend is in position to reduce stress on arm (e.g. right side of Mini+)
   - Expose top of Hotend by removing any hardware
   - Set Nozzle Temperature to 270c
   - Insert the filament into the hotend feed hole.
 Press until filament oozes out the nozzle tip.
   - Set Nozzle Temperature to 0
   - While the hotend is cooling down, continuously push the filament down so that it extrudes from the nozzle.
 Do so until it cools down to the point where you can't gently push anymore through (around 160c - 170c).
   - When the temperature is near 90c (for PLA) or 150c for PETG and pull the filament straight up using your hands or pliers, pulling it firmly and steadily until completely released.
   - Repeat one more time.

 ## E-Steps